Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-The profile of the total buoyancy gradient normalized by the composite buoyancy $b_c$ and total reference buoyancy $b_{T,0}$ for all stratified cases are shown in Figs. \ref{fig:Nhcomparedbbc} and \ref{fig:Nhcomparedbbt}.
-It can be seen that while using $b_c$ as buoyancy scale clusters the profiles of cases \textit{I,II,V,VI}, normalization via $b_{T,0}$ clearly delineates the two cases \textit{III,VI} containing solely ambient stratification from the remaining cases that have dominant surface fluxes.
+Vertical profiles of the \textit{total buoyancy gradient} normalized by the composite buoyancy $b_c$ and total reference buoyancy $b_{T,0}$ for all stratified cases are shown in Figs. \ref{fig:statmeanbmo}a and \ref{fig:statmeanbmo}b.
+Here, based on the definitions given in Eq. \ref{eq:buoyancy} and the \ref{eq:bruntvaisala}, we define total buoyancy gradient $G_T$ as follows:

+We observe that while using $b_c$ as a buoyancy scale clusters the profiles of Cases \textit{I,II,V,VI}, normalization via $b_{T,0}$ clearly delineates the two Cases \textit{III,VI} containing solely ambient stratification from the remaining cases that have dominant surface fluxes.
 This effect is due to the stronger weighting of the ambient stratification contribution in the total reference buoyancy $b_{T,0}$ and suggests that it could be used to detect the presence of independent free atmosphere stratification from buoyancy gradient data.
-The vertical profile of the normalized buoyancy gradient as defined in MOST via